Ottoman Bank: Background

-The Ottoman Empire had traditionally relied on credit from individual financiers known as sarraf, which included Muslims but also Armenians, Greeks, Jews, and Levantines (long-established, mostly Catholic or Jewish families of western European descent).
+The Ottoman Empire had traditionally relied on credit from individual financiers known as sarraf, which included not only Muslims but also Armenians, Greeks, Jews, and Levantines (long-established, mostly Catholic or Jewish families of western European descent).
 In the early 19th century, prominent sarraf families had coalesced into a community mainly based in the Galata neighborhood of Constantinople, known as the Galata bankers which operated as family businesses.
-The first formal banking establishment that was not strictly family-controlled was a joint venture between the Ottoman state and two prominent Leventine Galata bankers, Jacques Alléon and Theodore Baltazzi, which took the name of Banque de Constantinople in 1847 but was wound up in 1852.
+The first formal banking establishment that was not strictly family-controlled was a joint venture between the Ottoman state and two prominent Levantine Galata bankers, Jacques Alléon and Theodore Baltazzi, which took the name of Banque de Constantinople in 1847 but was wound up in 1852.
 Another project, proposed as the Banque Nationale de Turquie by French entrepreneur Ariste Jacques Trouvé-Chauvel, was considered by the Ottoman government in 1853 but not implemented.

 During the Crimean War that started in October 1853, France and Great Britain were allied in support of the Ottoman Empire.
 In 1855, the two nations sent a joint mission to assess Ottoman finances, led by Alexandre de Plœuc for France and Augustus Edward Hobart-Hampden for the UK, who would later become respectively the first and second General Managers of the Imperial Ottoman Bank in Constantinople.